spongycode/follower-frenzy/README.md

 ## 📄 License

-Trackit is released under the [MIT License](https://opensource.org/licenses/MIT).
+Follower Frenzy is released under the [MIT License](https://opensource.org/licenses/MIT).
 Feel free to modify or add to this list based on the specific features of your app. 📝